Automobile

 Read more: How to reset airbag light in six simple steps

-What are the signs and symptoms that it’s time for a brake fluid change or flush?
+What are the signs of a brake fluid change or flush?

 Here are the most common signs and symptoms that you’re due for a brake fluid change: